The Power of Reminiscence and Getting to Know You Activities in Care Settings

 Conclusion

-Incorporating regular reminiscence and getting to know you activities into your weekly schedule doesn’t just tick a box—it transforms care into connection.
+Weekly implementation of reminiscence activities together with getting to know you sessions transforms care delivery into meaningful human connection.
 These are the moments that make a difference.